Delta3-Studio/Backdash/docfx/docs/developer_guide.md

 }
 ```

-To create a new session bounded to port `9001`:
+To create a new session bound to port `9001`:

 ```csharp
 using Backdash;